EOP-OMB/federal-program-inventory/website/_program/TC.036.md

 grants_url: null
 is_subpart_f: null
 layout: program
-objective: The baseline tax system would uniformly tax all returns to investments and not allow credits for particular activities, investments, or industries.
-However, the Tax Code provides a credit for the purchase of a qualified photovoltaic property and solar water heating property, as well as for fuel cell power plants, geothermal heat pumps, small wind property, and qualified battery storage technology used in or placed on a residence.
-The credit is 30 percent for property placed in service before January 1, 2020, 26 percent for property placed in service in 2020-2021, 30 percent for property placed in service in 2022-2032, 26 percent for property placed in service in 2033, and 22 percent for property placed in service in 2034.
-  The credit expires after December 31, 2034.
+objective: The baseline tax system would not allow credits for particular activities, investments, or industries.
+However, the Tax Code provided an investment tax credit for expenditures made on insulation, exterior windows, and doors that improved the energy efficiency of homes and met certain standards.
+The Tax Code also provided a credit for purchases of advanced main air circulating fans, natural gas, propane, or oil furnaces or hot water boilers, and other qualified energy efficient property.
+  This provision expired on December 31, 2017, but legislation enacted in 2020 allowed taxpayers to claim tax credits retroactively for three years.
+The credit was further increased up to $3,200 and extended to homes acquired in 2023 through 2032.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":450000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":1970000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":2340000000.0}]'
 outlays: null
 permalink: /program/TC.036.html
 popular_name: ''